 6245 Doing Business Down Under--Australia & New Zealand - ALDERMAN & WALKER- 18654

-Richard Alderman (FACULTY)
+Richard Alderman (EMERTI)

 Course Areas: Business and Commercial Law

-Time: Intersession; See Course notes Location:
+Time: Intersession; See Course notes Location: 213 BLB

 Course Outline: This class focuses on the company laws of Australia and New Zealand.
 Each of these jurisdictions copied United Kingdom company law and later modified that law.
 The major legal families of the world are discussed.
 The purpose is to identify jurisdictions that are attractive for investment planning.
 There will be a brief discussion of the company laws of the former British enclaves in the Southern Hemisphere.
 The purpose of that discussion is to highlight the similarities between these jurisdictions which all share the same legal heritage: once you understand the company law of one of these jurisdictions, it is relatively easy to pick up the company law of a cognate jurisdiction.
 So the first learning from this class is that there are five major Southern Hemisphere jurisdictions that have similar company laws (Australia, New Zealand, Malaysia, Singapore and Hong Kong).
 Note also that most South Pacific jurisdictions have similar company laws (because they follow British, Australian or New Zealand models).